 Eric Thiman and his Music: An Introduction

 In 2016 a CD was made under the auspices of the Collection, featuring some of Thiman's best anthems, partsongs and organ music.
 Find out more.

 Guy Turner, the Collection's archivist, has given talks to groups in Lincoln, Notts and Cambridge.
 Please contact email@example.com if you would like to book a talk.

 The Eric Thiman Collection is administered by Guy Turner in liaison with The Rector Chori of Southwell Minster and Frances Thiman, Eric Thiman’s niece, under the auspices of Southwell Minster Choir Association (Registered Charity Number 1000584).

 - The Very Reverend Nicola Sullivan, Dean of Southwell

-- Professor Jonathan Freeman-Attwood, Principal, The Royal Academy of Music
+- Professor Jonathan Freeman-Attwood, CBE, Principal, The Royal Academy of Music

-- The Very Revd Dr John Moses, Dean Emeritus of St Paul’s Cathedral
+- The Very Reverend Dr John Moses, Dean Emeritus of St Paul’s Cathedral

-- The Revd Ian Howarth, Chair of the Methodist Church, Birmingham District
+- The Reverend Ian Howarth, Chair of the Methodist Church, Birmingham District